Steve Wallace (racing driver): Nationwide Series

 Wallace raced seventeen races in the No. 64 Dodge Nationwide Series car in 2006 (sharing with Jamie McMurray), as well as six ARCA series races in a Penske Racing car.
 Wallace won ARCA races at Michigan International Speedway and Kentucky Speedway, and had a best finish of eleventh in the Busch Series.

 For the 2007 NASCAR Busch Series season, Wallace would race full-time.
 He won his first career pole at Bristol Motor Speedway.
 Wallace won his second pole on June 9, 2007, at Nashville Superspeedway in Lebanon, Tennessee.
 Before the conclusion of the 2007 Nationwide Series Season, it was announced that Wallace would be switching from Dodge to Chevrolet for the 2008 Season.

 Wallace first career top-five came at Richmond International Raceway on May 2, 2008.

 At the beginning of the 2012 season, Wallace was without a car because of the temporary closure of Rusty Wallace Racing.
 After missing the first six races, he announced that he would make his first start of the season at Richmond International Speedway during the Virginia 529 College Savings 250.

 Sprint Cup Series

 Wallace made his sole Cup Series start in the 2011 Daytona 500.
 Penske Racing transferred the owner points of his No. 77, whose thirtieth place finish in 2010 guaranteed Wallace a start.
 He drove the No. 77 Toyota to a twentieth place finish.

 Camping World Truck Series

-In 2010, Wallace ran a partial Truck Series Schedule for Billy Ballew Motorsports finishing fourth in his debut at Atlanta.
+In 2010, Wallace ran a partial Truck Series schedule for Billy Ballew Motorsports, finishing fourth in his debut at Atlanta.

-On July 10, 2013, it was announced that Wallace will return to the Truck Series with Adrian Carriers Racing for four races starting with the American Ethanol 200.
+On July 10, 2013, it was announced that Wallace would return to the Truck Series with Adrian Carriers Racing for four races starting with the American Ethanol 200.